Vilagamer999/e621-pool-downloader.net/README.md

-# Pooldl.net
+# Pooldl.net - A e621 pool downloader written in C#
-why are you here huh???